Xceptance/neodymium-showcase/README.md

 # Show cases
 Below is a summary of the show cases.
 Deeper documentation can be found in the show case code next to each show case.
-It is also possible to execute a show case after [setting up the Chrome Webdriver](https://github.com/Xceptance/neodymium-library/wiki/How-to-set-up-a-WebDriver).
+It is also possible to execute a show case after [setting up the Chrome WebDriver](https://github.com/Xceptance/neodymium-library/wiki/How-to-set-up-a-WebDriver).
 Just run the show case of interest as a JUnit test from with the IDE.

 ## 1. Shadow DOM
 The `showcase.neodymium.tests.shadowdom` package contains use cases for the shadow DOM automation.
 Please also have a look at our [wiki](https://github.com/Xceptance/neodymium-library/wiki/Shadow-DOM-Testing) for more information.

-#### 1.1 General Shadow DOM
-In `TextTest.java` you can find a simple use case on how to automatically test shadow DOM elements.
+* `ShadowDomTextTest.java` demonstrates a simple use case on how to automatically test shadow DOM elements.
-#### 1.2.
-Nested Shadow DOM
-`CheckboxTest.java` contains more sophisticated use cases for shadow DOM including nested shadow DOMs.
-More information can be found [here](https://github.com/Xceptance/neodymium-library/wiki/Shadow-DOM-Testing).
+* `ShadowDomCheckboxTest.java` contains more sophisticated use cases for shadow DOM including nested shadow DOMs.

 ## 2. Localization
-The tests in the `showcase.neodymium.tests.localization` package highlight how the [localization](https://github.com/Xceptance/neodymium-library/wiki/Localization) feature of neodymium is used.
-Note that all the translated strings and their keys can be found in the `config/localization.yaml` file.
+The tests in the `showcase.neodymium.tests.localization` package highlight how the [localization](https://github.com/Xceptance/neodymium-library/wiki/Localization) feature of Neodymium is used.
+Note that all the translated wordings and their keys can be found in the `config/localization.yaml` file.

 ## 3. PDF Download
 In the `showcase.neodymium.tests.pdf` package is a basic test for downloading and checking a PDF file.
 In this test, we use the PDFBox framework for handling a PDF file.
-To first download such a file, we use Selenide's `download` function in order to download a file directly via a given link.
+To download such a file, we use Selenide's `download` function It downloads a file directly via a given link.
-Then, the PDF file is loaded with the PDFBox framework, so we can access the text and verify it.
+Afterwards, the PDF file is loaded with the PDFBox framework, so we can access the text and verify it.

 ## 4. Web slider
-The `showcase.neodymium.tests.slider` package contains the use cases to drag and drop a web slider into different directions e.g. horizontal and vertical.
+The `showcase.neodymium.tests.slider` package contains use cases to drag and drop a web slider into different directions e.g. horizontal and vertical.
+The function provided by Neodymium can also be used to drag and drop any element that supports this.

+## 5. Basic authentication
+The `showcase.neodymium.tests.basicauth` package contains several approaches how to setup basic authentication within your test automation project.

+* `SelenideBasicAuthenticationTest.java` demonstrates how to perform a standard basic authentication via URL.
+* `NeodymiumLocalProxyBasicAuthenticationTest.java` shows what is needed to perform an automatic authentication via the embedded local proxy provided by Neodymium.
+* `NeodymiumLocalProxyBasicAuthenticationHostTest.java` shows what is needed to perform a manual authentication via the embedded local proxy provided by Neodymium.
+* `NeodymiumLocalProxyGenerateCertificateAuthenticationTest.java` shows how to secure the traffic with an automatic generated certificate via the embedded local proxy provided by Neodymium.
+* `NeodymiumLocalProxyCertificateAuthenticationTest.java` shows how to secure the traffic by providing an own certificate via the embedded local proxy provided by Neodymium.

-## 4. XcMailr Plugin
+## 6. XcMailr Plugin
-The `showcase.neodymium.tests.xcmailr` package contains a simple testcase for the XcMailr plugin for Neodymium.
-For how to setup the plugin please refer to the `README.md` of the XcMailr plugin found [here](https://github.com/Xceptance/neodymium-plugin-xcmailr).
+The `showcase.neodymium.tests.xcmailr` package contains a simple test case for the XcMailr plugin for Neodymium.
+You can find more information about it by consulting the `README.md` of the XcMailr plugin which can be found [here](https://github.com/Xceptance/neodymium-plugin-xcmailr).
-The plugin needs credentials that need to be specified in the `credentials.properties`.
-Also a apitoken for the XcMailr needs to be provided in the `xcmailr.properties`.
-This can be done on the [XcMailr-website](https://xcmailr.xceptance.de/).
+This test case requires some effort in setting up the test environment since there is no publicly free XcMailr service available.
+Hence you need to set up an instance of the [XCMailr](https://github.com/Xceptance/XCMailr) on your own or get in contact with [Xceptance](https://www.xceptance.com/en/contact/) if you are in need for using such a service within your test.
+The remaining setup is described within the test case and shouldn't be to challenging.

 ## License
 MIT